-The P-K Storm[TM] boiler's heat exchanger is made of a stainless steel alloy.
+The P-K Storm® boiler's heat exchanger is made of a stainless steel alloy.
 The heat exchanger requires proper water conditions to remain efficient and function properly.
 Information of proper water treatment can be found on our website www.pattersonkelley.com type in search: "water quality".
-For information, please refer to Patterson-Kelley Multi-Metal Systems Water Quality Standards as it appears in Multi-Metal Systems as this applies to the warranty of your heat exchanger.
+For information, please refer to Patterson-Kelley Multi-Metal Systems Water Quality Standards as it appears in Appendix C - Water Quality Standards Quality Standards for Hydronic Boilers in Multi-Metal Systems as this applies to the warranty of your heat exchanger.
 Under no circumstances should Soften Water be used in boiler.

 NOTICE!
-The chemical manufacturer for use must certify glycol or other treatment chemicals added to the system in multi-metal systems that include a copper heat exchanger.
+The chemical manufacturer for use must certify glycol or other treatment chemicals added to the system in multi-metal systems that include a stainless steel heat exchanger.